tomkob9999/dnf_test_creator/README.md

 - Expressions like IF-ELSE can always be converted to AND and OR as long as the expected action is one.
 - When there are multiple actions for each condition like IF A THEN DO 1 ELSE DO 2, then use IF-ELSE with different condition attached to each IF-ELSE branches.
 The number of test cases grow only linearly by the number of conditions.
 They only add up, but not multiply.
 - For negations, use a separate variable.
 For example, if there is a and !a, then use a and na as if they are different variables, for example.
+- Don't use the malignant test patterns are needed to beat unexpected negation implementations in the usual setting.
+Instead, focus on other tests like calculation or resiliency.
+But alter all the basic sets have been tested, they are useful to find malignant bugs.
+Those detection indicates the implementation has some quality issue as it probably indicates the variable scopes are not well defined or controled.
 - THE TOOL CAN BE USED TO TEST YOUR BOOLEAN EXPRESSIONS AS WELL, NOT TO MENTION.